 Have A Halloween Disco At Home

-One of my personal favourite ideas for Halloween in Lockdown is to have a fun family disco at home with the kids but putting on some Halloween music and just dancing it out!
+One of my personal favourite ideas for Halloween is to have a fun family disco at home with the kids but put on some Halloween music and just dance it out!
 The kids will love it, and it’ll help them burn off the excitement and excessive sugar they will most likely have consumed.
 Here is the best Halloween Playlist for kids.
-There are some old classics, as well as some of the newer music.
+There are some old classics, as well as some of newer music.

-I hope that’s given you some inspiration of what to do this Halloween.
-2020 is certainly pushing us out of our comfort zones and forcing us to think outside the conventional boxes of our traditional lives.
-Although I’m not going to lie, I’m quite excited not to be spending Halloween trying to keep track of my girls on a dark, cold and probably wet evening on what is always a FREEZING cold day in Yorkshire!
+I hope that’s given you some inspiration for what to do for Halloween 2022.
+I’m quite excited not to be spending Halloween trying to keep track of my girls on a dark, cold and probably wet evening on what is always a FREEZING cold day in Yorkshire!